 RevWood vs. Vinyl Plank (aka LVT or LVP)

 Vinyl plank is often touted as an excellent, waterproof type of fake wood flooring.
-And really, the biggest difference between RevWood and vinyl plank flooring (aka LVT or LVP) is the material from which it’s constructed.
+And really, when you compare vinyl plank vs. laminate choices like RevWood, the biggest difference is the material from which these two floors are constructed.

-So what does that mean in the scheme of things?
-While vinyl plank flooring is affordable, durable, and waterproof, low-quality products can sometimes off-gas after installation.
+Plus, it can be relatively hard to find low-VOC vinyl flooring.
+What does that mean?
+While vinyl plank flooring is durable and waterproof, low-quality products can sometimes off-gas after installation.
 This means the floor can release volatile organic compounds (VOCs) into the air, potentially harming indoor air quality.

 There are so many answers to this question!
 Thanks to its durability, quality construction, and beautiful wood texture, there are tons of benefits to installing RevWood flooring in your home.
 We’ll talk about a few of the most common ones below, but we should also mention that RevWood also resists fading, scratches, and water better than most of its competitors.

 RevWood is easy to install thanks to its Uniclic locking system

 Like we said above, RevWood is easy to install thanks to its patented Uniclic locking system.
 This snap-together floor can be put together with zero glue—so if you’re looking for low-VOC flooring, this is the installation method for you (adhesives can be packed with VOCs).